carlosfrancia/ansible-elk-docker/readme.md

 - Elasticsearch

-Check status on the health of the cluster:
+Check status on the health of the cluster (from the ELK server as 9200 port is not open in AWS):

 curl -XGET '[ELK-SERVER]:9200/_cluster/health?pretty'